top of page

 Therapist, Practice Owner, Author, Speaker

-Julie Baron graduated from Penn State University with a BA in Psychology and from Boston University with her Masters in Social Work.
-She has 30 years of experience working with adolescents, adults and families in community based mental health centers, residential treatment facilities, home based crisis stabilization programs, public and private schools, and private practice providing individual, group, and family therapy and advocacy services.
-She also has a special interest in shepherding young mental health professionals into the field, is a certified Social Work Supervisor in the state of MD, and supervises social workers in seeking full clinical licensure.
+Julie graduated from Penn State University with a BA in Psychology and earned her Master's in Social Work from Boston University.
+Her extensive experience includes her work in community-based mental health centers, residential treatment facilities, home-based crisis stabilization programs, public and private schools, and private practice, offering individual, group, and family therapy, as well as advocacy services.
+She is a certified Social Work Supervisor in the state of Maryland, supervising Social Workers seeking full clinical licensure.
+As an Adjunct Faculty member at the Tulane University School of Social Work, she supervises graduate students in their clinical field placements.

 Masha Levy, LCSW-C